'Go back to where you came from': Cricket fan details allegations of racial abuse by staff and supporters | NewsChannel 3-12

 On the fourth day of the Test, which Kumar did not attend, six people were ejected after allegations of racist abuse halted play.
 This came a day after Indian bowlers Jasprit Bumrah and Mohammed Siraj complained of hearing racist slurs while fielding near the boundary rope.

-Following the crowd incident on the fourth day, Cricket Australia launched an investigation in parallel with New South Wales Police which remains ongoing.
+“However, should anyone possess information which would support any such allegation, that should be brought to the attention of police.”

+After the third day, Kumar says he wasn’t surprised to discover the Indian team had reported hearing racial abuse

-“When I reached home and I heard that the Indian management had complained about racial slurs and abuse at Siraj as well as Bumrah, I didn’t bat an eyelid because it was going on the whole day,” says Kumar.
+“When I reached home and I heard that the Indian management had complained about racial slurs and abuse at Siraj as well as Bumrah, I didn’t bat an eyelid because it was going on the whole day,” he says.

 ‘Proper frisking’